developerstephanieb/latex_reference/01_fundamentals/05_lengths_and_dimensions.md

 LaTeX provides several commands that act as variables, holding the current dimensions of various page elements.
 These are most often used to size images, tables, or other blocks relative to the page layout.

-- `\textwidth`: The width of the main text block on the page.
+- `\textwidth`, `\textheight`: The width and height of the main text block on the page.

-- `\textheight`: The height of the main text block on the page.
+- `\paperwidth`, `\paperheight`: The width and height of the physical paper.

 - `\linewidth`: The width of the current line.
 In a single-column layout, this is usually the same as `\textwidth`, but it can be narrower inside environments like lists or multi-column layouts.

+- `\columnwidth`: The width of a single column in a multi-column layout.

 - `\parindent`: The amount of horizontal indentation at the beginning of a paragraph.

+- `\parskip`: The amount of vertical space between paragraphs.

 ```latex
 \documentclass{article}